An Intro to Production Monitoring for Voice Agents

 The Monitoring Gap: Traditional Monitoring Tools Are Insufficient

 Application Performance Monitoring (APM) tracks response times, resource utilization, and error rates.
 These metrics reveal when services crash but remain blind to intent misclassification or dialog state corruption.
-Your P95 latency looks pristine while customers abandon calls in frustration.
+Your P95 latency looks pristine while customers quietly abandon calls in frustration.

 Log Aggregation Platforms collect terabytes of structured data across distributed systems.
 Engineers excavate these logs post-incident, reconstructing failure sequences from fragments.
 Yet logs can't answer the critical question: Did the "Cancel Subscription" flow complete successfully in under four turns?